dzhang32/mac_setup/README.md

 # New Mac setup

-Steps for setting up my MacBook (intel, 2019) for personal use and bioinformatics, tested on Big Sur (11.6.1).
+Steps for setting up my MacBook pro (intel, 2019), running Big Sur (11.6.1), for personal use and bioinformatics.

 ## Installing applications